DavidLemayian/docs.globaleaks.org/ConfigurationGuide.rst

 .. image:: admin0.png

-To log in as administrator, use the admin credentials created at STEP 4 of the First Configuration Guide (todo: insert cross reference with the mentioned doc).
+To log in as administrator, use the admin credentials created at STEP 4 of the `First Configuration Guide <https://globaleaks.readthedocs.io/en/latest/FirstConfigurationGuide.html>`_.

 The admin interface shows all the configurable options: